Saving accounts for kids tied to development: study

 "These findings are more pronounced among disadvantaged groups," Margaret Clancy said.
 "I think that's something we want to underscore."

-Clancy is an author on the study and policy director at the Center for Social Development at Washington University in St. Louis.
+Clancy is the study's senior author and policy director at the Center for Social Development at Washington University in St. Louis.

 She told Reuters Health that one of her coauthors first wrote about the possible benefits of saving accounts for kids in the 1990s.